aldopando/BellabeatCaseStudy/README.md

 	- `dailyActivity_merged.csv`
 	  	- The table is in **wide format**.

-	   		- Each data subject `id` has a row of a combination of multiple attributes such as `TotalSteps, TotalDistance, TrackerDistance, etc`.
+	   		- Each has a row has multiple attributes such as `TotalSteps, TotalDistance, TrackerDistance, etc`.
 	   	 	- Variables are spread across the columns.
-	   	  	- Columns represent different metrics like steps, distance, active minutes, etc.
+	   	  	- Columns represent different metrics like steps, distance, calories, etc.
 	   	  	- Each variable has its own column.

 	- `heartrate_seconds_merged.csv`
 		- The table is in **long format**.

-			- Each row is a single observation of the variable `heart rate value`   by a specific user `id` at a specific time `Time`.
+			- Each row is a single observation of the variable `heart rate value`   of each user `id` at a specific time `Time`.
 			- The subject user `id` is repeated across multiple rows to represent the value `heart rate`  at different points of time `Time`.

 	- `hourlyCalories_merged.csv`